Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 5 Quick Tips for Visiting San Francisco

-2. When you do have a car, take everything out of it.
-Car break ins are really common here, especially in tourist areas.
+2. When you do have a car, make sure to follow my San Francisco driving tips like taking everything out of it.
+Car break-ins are really common here, especially in tourist areas.

 3. Homelessness is a complex problem in the city.
 You might see and smell things you wish you never had, but they’re very much a part of San Francisco.

-5. Don’t spend any all of your time at Pier 39 and Fisherman’s wharf.
+5. Don’t spend all of your time at Pier 39 and Fisherman’s Wharf.
 There is so much more to see here!

-walking down an alley in North Beach San Francisco
+Walking down an alley in North Beach San Francisco, CA

 Sunrise at the Palace of Fine Arts in San Francisco.

-Below you’ll find a list of 100+ awesome things to do in San Francisco.
-Some I’ve done, some are on my bucket list as well.
+Below, you’ll find a list of 100+ awesome things to do in San Francisco.
+Some I’ve done, and some are on my bucket list as well.
 I’ll put a check mark next to the ones I’ve done for transparency.
-Pick any that appeal to you and have fun exploring San Francisco.
+Pick any that appeal to you, and have fun exploring San Francisco.

 San Francisco Bucket List: Outdoor Activities

 One thing I love about San Francisco is its easy access to nature.
-You don’t need to leave the city to benefit from the restorative effects of nature.
+You don’t need to leave the city to benefit from nature’s restorative effects.

-1. Hike Lands End to the labyrinth that overlooks the Golden Gate Bridge and Pacific Ocean.
-This not so hidden gem anymore is popular amongst locals and a great sunset spot (Presidio) ✅
+1. Hike Lands End to the labyrinth that overlooks the Golden Gate Bridge and the Pacific Ocean.
+This not-so-hidden gem anymore is popular amongst locals and a great sunset spot (Presidio) ✅

 3. Did you know that San Francisco has a ruin?
 It’s Sutro Baths!
 This former bathhouse is now a haven for graffiti artists, photographers, and walkers.
 You can still see the steps that lead into the pools, although I definitely wouldn’t go swimming in them now.
 Sutro Baths also has trails that connect to the Lands End trail, so you could easily visit both in an afternoon, checking off two items on this bucket list (Seacliff) ✅